 Measurement Error.
 The main sources of nonsampling variability in the responses to the October Supplement are those inherent in the survey instrument.
 The question of current school enrollment may not be answered accurately for various reasons.
 Some respondents may not know current grade information for every student in the household, a problem especially prevalent for households with members in college or in nursery school.
 Confusion over college credits or hours taken by a student may make it difficult to determine the year in which the student is enrolled.
 Problems may occur with the definition of nursery school (a group or class organized to provide educational experiences for children), where respondents’ interpretations of “educational experiences” vary.

-NCES collects preschool, elementary school, secondary school, and postsecondary education enrollment and completion data through a wide range of studies including the National Household Education Surveys Program (see NHES ), the Common Core of Data (see CCD ), the Private School Survey (see PSS), the Integrated Postsecondary Education Data System (see IPEDS ), and the National Postsecondary Student Aid Study (see NPSAS).
-In addition, the Bureau of the Census collects the American Community Survey ( see ACS), which is another household survey that includes some school enrollment and educational attainment data.
+NCES collects preschool, elementary school, secondary school, and postsecondary education enrollment and completion data through a wide range of studies including the National Household Education Surveys Program (NHES, see NHES chapter), the Common Core of Data (CCD, see CCD chapter), the Private School Survey (PSS, see PSS chapter), the Integrated Postsecondary Education Data System (IPEDS, see IPEDS chapter), and the National Postsecondary Student Aid Study (NPSAS, see NPSAS chapter).
+In addition, the Bureau of the Census collects the American Community Survey (ACS), which is another household survey that includes some school enrollment and educational attainment data.